 The amounts held on deposit in the Escrow Fund will not be pledged as security for any other Turnpike Revenue Bonds or other Turnpike Junior Lien Revenue Bonds, other than the Refunded Bonds.
-Excess amounts in the Escrow Fund from the investment in Defeasance Obligations will be transferred to the Commission, following the repayment and redemption in full of the Refunded Bonds, and applied to pay costs of the Commission.
+Excess amounts in the Escrow Fund from the investment in Defeasance Obligations will be transferred to the Interest Account in the Debt Service Fund and applied to the payment of Debt Charges on the Refunding Bonds, following the repayment and redemption in full of the Refunded Bonds.